 The Quagmires are in a situation very similar to the Baudelaires.
 They had lost their house, their parents, and even their brother, and ended up living in the Orphan Shack.
 That is, until the Baudelaires arrived, when they got upgraded to a broom closet.
 The Quagmires immediately understood the situation the Baudelaires were in, and made it clear that they were on their side from the start.
 Duncan and Isadora were immediately loyal to the Baudelaires, even going so far as disguising themselves as Violet and Klaus and pulling a bag of flour dressed as Sunny so that the three Baudelaires could pass their exams.
-Even though they didn’t know Duncan and Isadora long enough, the Baudelaires recognized them as their best friends.
+Even though they didn’t know Duncan and Isadora long enough, the Baudelaires recognised them as their best friends.
 Their unwavering loyalty and selflessness towards their friends really sets the Quagmires apart.

-My first day on set of A Series Of Unfortunate Events was in Season 1, Episode 7.
+My first day on set of A Series Of Unfortunate Events was in Series 1, Episode 7.
 It was particularly exciting because I got to play two characters that day.
-We would do one scene where I would do my lines as Duncan and a body double would be Quigley, then once we finished the scene I would change into Quigley’s clothes and Quigley’s hair and deliver Quigley’s lines.
+We would do one scene where I would do my lines as Duncan and a body double would be Quigley, then, once we finished the scene, I would change into Quigley’s clothes and Quigley’s hair and deliver Quigley’s lines.
 I remember it being fast-paced and lots of fun.
 Also exciting was that I got to work alongside Cobie Smulders, and I was a huge fan of her role on How I Met Your Mother.
 All in all, it was a great day and definitely set the bar for many more days to come on A Series Of Unfortunate Events.

-Yes, I had worked with one of the Assistant Directors before on The Returned, as well as one of the people in the props department, also from The Returned.
-Additionally, I had done a pilot with Rose Lam, one of the Executive Producers of the show.
+Yes, I had worked with one of the assistant directors before on The Returned, as well as one of the people in the props department, also from The Returned.
+Additionally, I had done a pilot with Rose Lam, one of the executive producers of the show.